oduwsdl/raintale/docs/source/templates.rst

         - default value: ``rank=0``
 * ``element.surrogate.last_memento_datetime``
     - the datetime of the *latest* memento for this resource at the web archive containing this URI-M
-* ``element.surrogate.last_title``
-    - the title pulled from the HTML of the *latest* memento for this resource at the web archive containing this URI-M
 * ``element.surrogate.last_urim``
     - the URI-M of the *latest* memento for this resource at the web archive containing this URI-M
 * ``element.surrogate.memento_count``